LASSO Inference for High Dimensional Predictive Regressions

 \textbf{Proof of (\ref{eq:sup_IV_e})}.
 Using the result (\ref{eq:sup_IV}), the proof of (\ref{eq:sup_IV_e}) follows exactly the same procedures in the proof of MS24's Proposition B.2 about deviation bound (DB) for unit root.
 Essential modifications include: \begin{enumerate} \item Change the bound $\sup_{t}|x_{j,t}|\lep\sqrt{n\log p}$ in MS24's Equation (B.12) into

-for a fixed $j$, which has been established (\ref{eq:sup_IV}).
-With this result, we can deduce the same upper bound of $T_{1}$ in MS24's Equation (B.13). \item Change the expression of $T_{2}$ above into MS24's Equation (B.12)
+for a fixed $j$, which has been established in (\ref{eq:sup_IV}).
+With this result, we can deduce the same upper bound of $T_{1}$ in MS24's Equation (B.13). \item Change the expression of $T_{2}$ above MS24's Equation (B.12) into